 If you want to discover the daily life of Asmara, head to the local market and watch a cycling competition which is the national sport of the country.
-The only thing you can´t really do in Asmara and Eritrea is enjoying internet and wifi.
+The only thing you can´t really do in Asmara and Eritrea is enjoy the internet and wifi.

 According to Google, Eritrea is the world’s least connected country, where only 0.9% of residents have access to the internet.
 The internet in Eritrea is so slow that I wasn’t able to log into my Gmail for 10days.
-Posting a photo on facebook?
+Are you posting a photo on Facebook?
 Just forget it.

 Additional Information About Asmara.

-The easiest way to get around Asmara is by foot, the city is almost flat, so it´s easy to walk around.
-There are Red Mercedes Benz buses running 10 routes around the city, a trip cost 5 Nakfa.
-The buses get extremely overcrowded.
+The easiest way to get around Asmara is on foot, the city is almost flat, so it´s easy to walk around.
+There are Red Mercedes Benz buses running ten routes around the city; a trip cost 5 Nakfa.
+The coaches get incredibly overcrowded.

-The next hassle is foreigners are not allowed to use local transportation outside the capital.
+The next hassle is foreigners not being allowed to use local transportation outside the capital.
 So you will have to hire a driver and a guide.

-On February 2017 the official rate 1 USD = 15 Nakfa.
+In February 2017, the official rate 1 USD = 15 Nakfa.
 There´s a money changer at the airport and also at hotels.
 There are also a few official money changers at the main boulevard in Asmara.
 It´s important to keep the receipt if you are changing the money officially.

 The black market rate in February 2017 was 1 USD = 25 Nafka.
 I changed most of my money on the black market without any problem, but be careful.
-It´s a serious offence in Eritrea.
+It´s a severe offence of Eritrea.

 There are NO hostels in Eritrea:) I stayed at Hotel Sunshine during my stay in Asmara.
 The cheapest room will cost you 70 USD a night, but it includes breakfast.
 Don´t expect your online booking through booking.com to have reached the hotel.

 I felt 100% safe all the time in Asmara and Eritrea.
 There was never any hassle with locals at all.
-There were a few beggars but they were not aggressive.
+There were a few beggars, but they were not aggressive.
 Just be careful with what you say about the government to the locals.
-I got told later that a local person I had been talking with was actually a policeman dressed in civil clothes.
+I got told later that a local person I had been talking with was actually a policeman dressed in civilian clothes.